anatman-org/prime/README.txt

-if aliens came tomorrow
+[if aliens came tomorrow
-and asked us to give them one book to help us understand humanity what book would it be?
+and asked us to give them one book to help us understand humanity and while well represented are not present at this editor's meeting what book would it be?]

 b6  679 ☱>☴
  1  887  ☳